-When choosing a probiotic it’s also important to pay attention to the number of strains.
-The strains, or specific types of bacteria, plus the culture count of each should be listed on the label.
-Over 1,000 strains of beneficial bacteria can be found in the human gut, so it makes sense to choose a probiotic supplement that reflects this natural diversity.
+- Pay attention to the number of strains.
+Supporting a good balance among all the diverse microbes in your gut is key to well-being, but stress, aging, diet, and other issues can upset this delicate equilibrium.* The strains, or specific types of probiotics (plus the culture count of each) should be listed on the label.
+And because more than 1,000 strains of beneficial bacteria can be found in the human gut, it makes sense to choose a probiotic supplement that reflects this natural diversity.

-When you scan the label of a good probiotic you’ll see strains that begin with Ls and Bs, like Lactobacilli and Bifidobacteria.
-A good trick to differentiate these is that the L strains are more native to the little (small) intestine and the B strains are generally found in the big (large) intestine or colon.
-Look for lots of Ls and Bs because each person’s body utilizes certain bacterial strains better than others.
+- Look for lots of Ls and Bs.
+When you scan the label of a good probiotic you will see strains that begin with Ls and Bs, such as Lactobacilli and Bifidobacteria.
+These are the beneficial probiotic bacteria that reside in a healthy human intestinal tract.* To help you remember, the L strains are more native to the little (small) intestine and the B strains are generally found in the big (large) intestine, or colon.
+Lots of Ls and Bs are important because each person’s body uses certain probiotic strains differently than others.

-While probiotics are also utilized in the upper digestive tract, the majority of bacterial populations exist in the lower small and large intestines.
-So how do the good bacteria get all the way down there?
-Probiotics must travel through the harsh stomach environment and be delivered to the intestines to colonize.
-Delayed-release capsules are engineered to remain intact through the stomach and begin dissolving in the intestine, where they are needed most.
+Choose delayed-release capsules for targeted delivery.
+While probiotics are also utilized in the upper digestive tract, the majority of bacterial populations exist in the small and large intestines.
+Because probiotics must travel through the harsh stomach environment and be delivered to the intestines to colonize, choosing delayed-release capsules (which are designed to survive stomach acid) helps ensure more friendly probiotics reach your intestinal tract.*